codatio/codat-docs/blog/240525-deprecation-pagination-querying-rules-endpoint.md

 ---
-title: "2024-10-10: Deprecation of pagination and querying the *List /rules endpoint*"
+title: "2024-10-10: Deprecation of pagination and querying the List /rules endpoint"
 date: "2024-05-22"
 tags: ["Deprecation"]
 authors: dcoplowe